 Best for: Hot sleepers, warm climates, summer months

-Made from flax fibers, linen is one of the most breathable fabrics you can wear.
+Made from flax fibers (which are great for moisture wicking sleepwear), linen is one of the most breathable fabrics you can wear.
 It allows constant airflow and dries quickly.

 Pros